 If you want to be a better writing teacher, try writing yourself.
 As you write, consider the task.
 What is necessary for each step in the writing process?
 What parts are difficult?
 How long should each step take?
 When would some students need remediation?

 Writing is a struggle.
-Doing it yourself provides a great model for your students.
+Writing a hamburger paragraph yourself provides a great model for your students.
 It also lets you walk in their shoes.
 Then you’re ready to teach it!

 A paragraph needs a main idea, or a strong central message.
 All details need to support that main idea.
 They are the “meat” of the paragraph.
-In this example, all details are directly related to the origin of hamburgers in the United States.
-To create a stronger central message, all sentences focus on one possible origin: Hamburger Charlie of Wisconsin.
+In this example, all hamburger paragraph details are related to the origin of burgers in the United States.
+To create a stronger central message, all sentences focus on one possible origin: Charles Nagreen of Wisconsin.

 The topic sentence states the main idea.
 It must clearly explain the central message.
 Notice how this topic sentence states that some people think Charles Nagreen created the first hamburger.
 The origin of the hamburger is debatable, but this paragraph sticks to one central message.